dotnet-foundation/wg-outreach/Communications/21_12_get_involved_member_comms.md

 - You help grow the .NET community by promoting & increasing corporate membership.
 - You come up with ways to increase corporate engagement in the .NET open-source community as a whole.

-**TODO MEETING SCHEDULE**.
+This committee meets every third Wednesday of the month, usually at 13:00 ET for up to an hour.
 If you're passionate about larger corporations giving back to the .NET community, and want to come up with ways to attract and retain corporate sponsors; this is the committee for you!

-**TODO HOW TO JOIN**
+To get involved, [send an email](mailto:javier.lozano@dotnetfoundation.org) to [@jglozano](https://github.com/jglozano) (the chairperson).

 ### [Membership Committee](https://github.com/dotnet-foundation/wg-membership)